emudrak/2015-01-15-cornell/lessons/shell/answers.md

 If pwd displays /users/thing, what will ls ../backup display?
-4. original pnas_final pnas_sub
+4. 'original pnas_final pnas_sub'

 If pwd displays /users/backup, and -r tells ls to display things in reverse order, what command will display: pnas-sub/ pnas-final/ original/